 President’s Day lines up PERFECTLY with our curriculum.
 It’s not every day that a holiday is included in our standards.
 We spent some time on both Abraham Lincoln and George Washington.
-Here is a peak at what we had going on!
+Here is a peak at our Presidents’ Day activities!

-We started off with reading several books throughout the week about Abraham Lincoln and created a timeline to map his life.
-Timelines are a great visual for my students.
-They refer back to them often throughout the week!
+We started off with reading several non-fiction books throughout the week about Abraham Lincoln and created a timeline to map his life.
+Timelines are a great visual for my students and really tie in with our social studies standards.
+The students love to refer back to them throughout the week, too!

-We posted our timeline and referred back to to often.
+We posted our timeline in our classroom and referred back to it often.

-All of the things we used were from this little unit I made.
+All of the presidents’ day activities we used were from this little unit I made.

 What were you up to for President’s Day?
 Does your curriculum allow you to teach about Abe and George or do you have to just skim over them?